 Up to 10 years of mental health funding and support for SA towns

-Up to 10 towns will be visited by the Fay Fuller Foundation and will have the opportunity to provide further detail to support their applications.
-From this process, six towns will be chosen for the initial mentoring and coaching program that will take place next year.
+From this process, six towns will be chosen for a 6-9-month mentoring and coaching program that will take place next year.
 The final six towns will be notified of their success and the next steps in December 2019.
 Read more about Our Town below.

 To download a PDF version of the below Our Town timeline with all of the key dates go to the bottom of this page.